The Most Accurate Way to Calculate the Latest Income Tax

 = IDR 26 million

-After the PKP is known, then calculate the PPh.
-Because Bayu's PKP is less than IDR 50 million, the PPh that is imposed is 5%.
-Thus, it can be calculated that:
+Once the PKP is known, the next step is to calculate the PPh.
+Because Bayu's PKP is less than IDR 50 million, the PPh charged is 5%.
+That way, it can be calculated that:

 income tax